orlyandico/cpubenchmark/README.md

 The second two notebooks attempt to correlate SAPS with the SPECintrate, which is a more natural comparison because SAPS is a whole-system benchmark and SPECrate is a throughput benchmark.
 The artificial "SAPS per core" of the above is not very accurate because SAPS does not scale linearly as you add more cores to a system.

-- processSpecRate.ipynb downloads and processes SPECrate 2017, 2006, and 2000, cross-correlates and writes a CSV file.
+- **processSpecRate.ipynb** downloads and processes SPECrate 2017, 2006, and 2000, cross-correlates and writes a CSV file.
 This is needed by the second notebook.

-- processSAPS_specrate.ipynb downloads and processes the SAP SD2 Tier (Sales and Distribution 2-tier) benchmark, which is a generally accepted "enterprise workload" benchmark.
+- **processSAPS_specrate.ipynb** downloads and processes the SAP SD2 Tier (Sales and Distribution 2-tier) benchmark, which is a generally accepted "enterprise workload" benchmark.
 The notebook attempts to find any correlation between SAPS and SPECrate by fuzzy-matching systems from the SPEC benchmark summary, and the SAPS benchmark summary.
 We try a polynomial fit (spoiler: linear fit is best) although better results can be obtained using a random forest predictor.
+This notebook also outputs a Pickle file containing the trained model.

+- **consume_SPEC_to_SAPS.ipynb** loads the Pickle model and demonstrates how to predict SAPS from SPEC

 TL; DR - you can estimate the SAPS for a given system with a SPECintrate2006 using this formula